prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 > "JavaScript is the world's most misunderstood programming language."
 > <cite>-- Douglas Crockford</cite>

-This was probably my mistake, and a lot of people's as well.
-I was still learning and enjoying Java then C#, why would I need another language that is unsafe, random and inconsistent?
-Yeah...
-Time to talk about prejudices.
+This was probably my mistake, and a lot of others' as well.
+I was still learning and enjoying Java, and then C#, why would I need another language that is unsafe, random and inconsistent?
+Yeah... it's time to talk about prejudices.
 The prejudices that kept me away from what we call "modern JavaScript" and its remarkable ecosystem.

 ### The hateful past: JS and prejudices

 JavaScript is an old language, and you can't deny that, its first release dates back to 1995.
-I had a first contact with JavaScript during its jQuery era, so roughly 11 years after its release.
+I had my first contact with JavaScript during its jQuery era, so roughly 11 years after its release.
 As far as I know, it was a revolution and allowed interactivity in our websites.

 ![Wikipedia in 2005, the memories of boring content...](../images/wikipedia-in-2005.jpg)